 Fish & Wildlife Violation Attorneys in St. Pete and Pinellas Park

-Wildlife Violations in Florida can be serious charges.
-They’re not meant to be taken lightly.
-Most attorneys don’t deal with wildlife or fishing violations every day.
-We do!
-The legal team at Oldham & Delcamp has plenty of experience with wildlife violations, and we’re ready to defend you!
+Wildlife Violations in Florida can be serious charges and should never be taken lightly.
+Most attorneys don’t deal with wildlife or fishing violations everyday but we do!
+The legal team at Oldham & Delcamp has experience with representing clients facing wildlife violations, and we’re ready to defend you.
 Don’t hesitate to contact us if you need professional legal assistance.

-Steps to Take Immediately After Arrests or Charges of Wildlife Violations
+Steps to Take Immediately After Being Arrested or Charged with a Wildlife Violation

 More serious wildlife charges, like poaching or harassing our protected manatees, can lead to severe penalties.
 Currently, the conviction of this federal crime could cost you as much as $50,000 in fines and up to one year in prison.

-If you’ve been charged with a serious wildlife violation:
+If you’re facing arrest and charged with a serious wildlife violation:

 - Keep all of your paperwork and possible evidence together in a safe place.

-- Don’t submit to searches without a warrant (though some international wildlife crimes could fall under international law (CITES).
+- Don’t submit to searches without a warrant (be aware that some international wildlife crimes could fall under international law (CITES).
 Game wardens may not need a warrant if they suspect you’re harboring illegal ivory or tiger skins, for instance)

 - Reach out to us for a consultation.

-Do You Have a Good Wildlife Violations Case?
+Do I Have a Good Wildlife Violations Case?